 Civil and Commercial Code You Should Know When Renting in Thailand

-A law in Thailand which has been enforced since 2018 means that the business of renting residential properties becomes a contract-controlled business.
+A law in Thailand said that the business of renting residential properties becomes a contract-controlled business.
 This means you have protection standards if the landlord is conducting a rental property business under the law.

 If you’re thinking about renting long-term then you should make yourself familiar with the following sections of the Civil and Commercial Code.